Children's Classes

 Some prior knowledge of German is recommended.
 This level builds on existing skills and continues to develop speaking, listening, reading, and writing abilities.

-Students are introduced to German culture and traditions, with a strong emphasis on communication and growing accuracy.
+Students are introduced to German culture and traditions, with a strong emphasis on communication and increasing accuracy.

 German B